*This post may contain affiliate links. Read more »

 See the recipe card at the bottom of this page for the complete list of ingredients and their quantities.

-You wanna see how this yummy thing gets made?
-I will grab you by the hand and walk you through the whole process!
+You wanna see how this yummy dal tadka recipe gets made?
+I'll grab you by the hand and walk you through the whole process!
 Or you can follow along with the easy-to-print recipe card towards the bottom of this page.

 Soak the toor dal for 20 minutes, then drain and rinse it.
 Pick through the dal to remove any pebbles or foreign contaminants.